Imagine a world in which horses of all colors,

 advances now used to treat injured horses, it is still usually impossible to

-save an animal with a broken leg.
+save a horse with a broken leg.
 If a horse is unable to stand and is in

 constant pain, the only humane option is often euthanasia.